zacharykeeping/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 :::

-You are at Level 2 when you have some static Word documents with the steps to compile.
-The \_instructions\_compile.docx contains the steps required to be able to get latest and compile.
+You are at Level 2 when you have some static markdown files with the steps to compile.
+The \README.MD contains the steps required to be able to get latest and compile.

 ### Level #3: Lots of documentation (and the exact steps to Get Latest and compile with the \*database\*)